Quantum Programming Without the Quantum Physics: Programming Example

 \section{Programming Example}

 In this section, we show an example that illustrates what it is like to program in QPPL.
-We demonstrate how the QPP point of view can be a useful device for explaining or motivating quantum algorithms.
+This shows how the QPP point of view can be a useful device for explaining or motivating quantum algorithms, at least in simple cases.

 \cref{fig:deutsch} shows Deutsch's algorithm in QPPL.
-The task it performs is: given a black-box function \lstinline{f} mapping a single bit to a single bit, determine if \lstinline{f} is a constant function (returning 1 if non-constant).
+The task it performs is: given a black-box mapping \lstinline{f} from a single bit to a single bit, determine if \lstinline{f} is a constant mapping (returning 1 if non-constant).
 The displayed algorithm does so in time taken to call \lstinline{f} only once (with constant overhead), no matter how long \lstinline{f} takes, which is evidently impossible in classical computing.
 For simplicity, \lstinline{f} is treated as a macro that can be used in the condition expression of an \lstinline{if} statement.
 There are several techniques to represent it with a user-defined function instead (such as injectivization \cite{GluckYokoyama2023ReversibleComputingProgramming} or irreversible functions \cite{Omer2003StructuredQuantumProgramming}), but user-defined functions are out of scope for this paper.

 The crux of the algorithm is the dotted box in \cref{fig:deutsch}.
 Prior to that box, we set up two worlds, one evaluating \lstinline{f(0)} and the other evaluating \lstinline{f(1)}.
 We do this because judging constancy of \lstinline{f} requires checking the values of both \lstinline{f(0)} and \lstinline{f(1)}, but to do that in time taken for one call to \lstinline{f}, we have no choice but to split the work between different worlds.
 Now, in classical probabilistic programming, we'd be stuck, for there is no way to consolidate information from these worlds, which are independent trials and therefore never interact.
 However, in quantum programming, worlds can interact via destructive interference.
 Conversely, destructive interference is our only hope of performing this classically impossible feat, for as explained in \cref{sec:qppl}, destructive interference is the only essential difference between quantum and classical computing.